Always, And I Mean Always, Protect Your Hard-Earned Principal At All Costs

 That doesn't mean they're perfect.
 They can still make mistakes.
 But they're still going to work as hard as they can to uphold their companies' honor, value, and future.

-And therefore your investment as well.
+And, therefore, your investment as well.

 That's what you want to look for when you're choosing what should go into your portfolio.